deeplearning4j/deeplearning4j/graphdata.md

 Since that's the case, you can address the uncomputable size of a Facebook-scale graph by looking at a node and its neighbors maybe 1-3 degrees away; i.e. a subgraph.
 The immediate neighborhood of the node, taking `k` steps down the graph in all directions, probably captures most of the information you care about.
 You're filtering out the giant graph's overwhelming size.

-## Traversing and Representing the Graph
+## Traversing and Representing the Graph for Machine Learning

 Let's say you decide to give each node an arbitrary representation vector, like a low-dimensional word embedding, each node's vector being the same length.
 The next step would be to traverse the graph, and that traversal could be represented by arranging the node vectors next to each other in a matrix.
 You could then feed that matrix representing the graph to a recurrent neural net.
 That's basically DeepWalk (see below), which treats truncated random walks across a large graph as sentences.